-Grosvenor, a Republican, was the representative for Ohio's 11th congressional district from 1905 to 1907.
+Grosvenor was the representative for Ohio’s 11th congressional district and was a Republican.
+He served from 1905 to 1907.

 From Dec 1885 to Mar 1907, Grosvenor missed 889 of 2,486 roll call votes, which is 35.8%.
 This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.